CodeWithDennis/larament/README.md

 - Single Page Application (SPA) mode is enabled by default.
 - Global search keybinding is preset to `CTRL + K` or `CMD + K`.
 - A ready-to-use FilamentPHP [custom theme](https://filamentphp.com/docs/3.x/panels/themes#creating-a-custom-theme) that alos includes a sidebar separator.
-- A custom profile that includes a password generator.
+- A custom profile that includes the password generator action.

 ## Default User
 The default user is seeded with the following credentials: